kubevirt/containerized-data-importer/doc/os-image-poll-and-update.md

 # Automated OS image import, poll and update

-CDI supports automating OS image import, poll and update, keeping OS images up-to-date.
+CDI supports automating OS image import, poll and update, keeping OS images up-to-date according to the given `schedule`.
 On the first time a `DataImportCron` is scheduled, the controller will import the source image.
 On any following scheduled poll, if the source image digest (sha256) has updated, the controller will import it to a new `PVC` in the `DataImportCron` namespace, and update the managed `DataSource` to point that `PVC`.
-A garbage collector is responsible to keep the last 3 imported `PVCs` per `DataImportCron`, and delete older ones.
+A garbage collector (`garbageCollect: Outdated` enabled by default) is responsible to keep the last `importsToKeep` (3 by default) imported `PVCs` per `DataImportCron`, and delete older ones.

 See design doc [here](https://github.com/kubevirt/community/blob/main/design-proposals/golden-image-delivery-and-update-pipeline.md)